-A student holding an M.S. degree from a Chemical Engineering program which holds an ABET accreditation for its undergraduate degree, other than the University of Cincinnati, will be allowed to transfer a maximum of the equivalence of thirty (30) semester credit hours excluding M.S. thesis research credits upon approval of the Graduate Studies Director (see VI.3).
+A student holding an M.S. degree from a Chemical Engineering program which holds an ABET accreditation for its undergraduate degree, other than the University of Cincinnati, will be allowed to transfer a maximum of the equivalence of thirty (30) semester credit hours upon approval of the Graduate Studies Director (see Advanced Standing for Graduate Courses Taken Outside of UC in Graduate School Handbook).

 With a full thirty credits transferred, the minimum credit requirements as approved by her/his dissertation advisor would be the same as in Case I except for the courses replaced by the transferred credits.
 Note: Transfer of graduate credits from any other Institution or Degree Program will be at the discretion of the Graduate Studies Director, following review of submitted materials, such as, detailed course descriptions, grades, syllabi, and faculty input.